- Motivations For Selling A Business

 Not everyone will qualify for SBA financing and some people might prefer more creative and flexible financing options.
 But there are other options.

 Private financing options can also make more flexible debt agreements which can foster additional financing opportunities in the future.
-The may also increase the possibility of higher payouts for both the primary owner and financing partner when you choose to exit the business in the future.
+This may also increase the possibility of higher payouts for both the primary owner and financing partner when you choose to exit the business in the future.

 The Stress Test